Palmiry massacre: Modus operandi

 At the glade the prisoners' bags were taken but they were permitted to keep their documents and small belongings.
-Jews could keep their yellow badges, and people who worked in Pawiak's infirmary could keep their badges with the Red Cross symbol.
+Jews left on the yellow Star of David they were forced to wear as a badge under Nazi occupation; and people who worked in Pawiak's infirmary were found still wearing their badges with the Red Cross symbol.
 Sometimes prisoners' hands were tied and their eyes blindfolded.
 The victims were then taken to the edge of the grave and executed by machine gun fire.
 Sometimes victims were forced to hold a long pole or ladder behind their back.
 Such supports were later lowered so that the bodies fell into the grave in an even layer.
 Postwar exhumation proved that the wounded victims were sometimes buried alive.
 SS and OrPo members photographed the executions until it was forbidden by the SS-Standartenführer Meisinger, as happened on 3 May 1940.
 After the execution was finished, the graves were filled in, covered with moss and needles, and then planted over with young pine trees.
 Families of the victims were later informed by the Nazi authorities that their relatives had "died from natural causes".

 Despite all efforts, the Nazis were not able to keep the massacres secret.
 Local Polish inhabitants, especially forestry workers and inhabitants of Palmiry and Pociecha, had many opportunities to observe the death transports and to hear the gunshots.
-Several times they also saw groups of convicts being led to the place of execution.
+Several times they also saw groups of prisoners being led to the place of execution.
 Forester Adam Herbański and his subordinates from the Polish Forest Service helped reveal the truth about the Palmiry massacre.
 At risk of their lives, they visited the forest glade after the executions (usually at night) in order to secretly mark out the mass graves.
 Also, a few photos taken by the executioners in Palmiry were stolen by members of the Union of Armed Struggle.